shivangjhalani/airport-sim/functions.md

 - user-flow-change `userLogin` (void)
    > Admin or customer

+### Staff
+- struct `Airplane`
+  > Stores details of airplanes with the order signifying priority based on order of arrival
+  > Stores details of airplanes with the order signifying priority based on order of departure(including all maintainance check details)
+- void `priorityChange`(Airplane-order, tag of airplane having emergency)
+  > Changes priority order of airplanes when called baded on emergency
+- bool `flightClearanceForAirspace`(airspace-traffic-details)
+  > Permits or denies entry to airport airspace(Both arriving and departing planes)
+- char `FlightDockingClearance`(dock-details, plane-details)
+  > Assigns entry into docks based on availability and size of plane
+- bool `FlightClearanceForRunways`(runway-traffic-details,boolean output of Airspace func, string value of Docking func)
+  > (Arriving planes) Permits entry to land and assigns runways based on availability of runways and docks and proximity to assigned dock
+  > (Departing planes) Permits entry to land and assigns runways based on availability of runways and airspace as well as proximity to current dock
+- char `GateAssignment`(dock of plane location, gate locations and availability)
+  > Finds and assigns closest available gate
+  > calls bus if necessary

 ### User
 - ticket-file `ticketBooking` (void)
    > Customer will input a lot of relevant info.